H4NM/WhoYouCalling/README.md

 WhoYouCalling.exe -e C:\Users\H4NM\Desktop\sus.exe -t 60 -k -i 8 -o C:\Users\H4NM\Desktop
 ```

-**Execute firefox.exe and also monitor for other processes with the same executable name** (*This is especially needed if the main processes calls an already running process like `explorer.exe` to start a child process, if only the PID or executable is provided at start.*)
+**Execute firefox.exe and monitor for other processes with an including name pattern** (*This is especially needed if the main processes calls an already running process like `explorer.exe` to start a child process, if only the PID or executable is provided at start.*)
 ```
-WhoYouCalling.exe -e "C:\Program Files\Mozilla Firefox\firefox.exe" --nopcap --execnames "firefox.exe,svchost.exe,cmd.exe"
+WhoYouCalling.exe -e "C:\Program Files\Mozilla Firefox\firefox.exe" --nopcap --names "firefox.exe,svchost,cmd"
 ```

 ### Complementary Tools